deogratias99/deogratias99/README.md

 - 🌱 I’m currently learning Computing systems and Machine learning

-- 👯 I’m wanting to work on infra,computing systems or anything backend really.
+- 👯 I’m wanting to work on infra,computing systems or anything backend related.

 - 🤝 I’m looking for uh a new job in tech lol)